 The Department of Mathematics encourages students of other majors to take more mathematics courses and attempt a BA or BS secondary major, or a secondary degree if their first major is outside CLAS, in mathematics.
 Program C offers a curricular path to achieve this goal.

-Program C enables students to specialize in a mathematics-related subtrack, such as the mathematics of biochemistry, biomathematics, biostatistics, chemistry, computer science, data science, economics, engineering (all departments), finance, physics, risk management and insurance, and statistics and actuarial science.
+Program C enables students to specialize in a mathematics-related subtrack, such as the mathematics of biochemistry, biomathematics, biostatistics, chemistry, computer science, data science, economics, engineering (all departments), finance, physics, risk management and insurance, or statistics and actuarial science.
 In consultation with the faculty advisor, students build on the Program C core to prepare a subtrack plan of study tailor-made to their interests and academic or career goals.
 The proposed study plan must be approved by the Department of Mathematics.

 Students must file their subtrack plan of study before they begin their senior year; they use the Program C Plan of Study form, available on the Department of Mathematics website.
-The website has templates for choosing electives in several areas; students may use these or propose other plans.
+The website has templates for choosing electives in several areas; students may use these templates or propose other plans.

 Program C: Core Courses